Colorado Division of Youth Services

 The Colorado Division of Youth Services (formerly the Colorado Division of Youth Corrections) is a division of the Colorado Department of Human Services and is based in Denver.
 The division supervises and cares for youth the district courts commit to its custody.
-It operates ten detention or residential facilities for youth aged 10 to 21.
+It operates 15 detention or residential facilities for youth aged 10 to 21.
 The division also manages juvenile parole in Colorado.

+Facilities

+Colorado DYS operates 15 facilities across the state, known as youth services centers.
+These facilities operate at one of three different classifications: Secure Detention for youth detained/awaiting adjudication, Secure Treatment for sentenced/committed youth, and Multi-Purpose, accommodating both detained and committed youth.